Anagarika Munindra

-Anagarika Shri Munindra (1915 – October 14, 2003), also called Munindraji by his disciples, was an Indian Vipassanā meditation teacher, who taught many notable meditation teachers including Dipa Ma, Joseph Goldstein, Sharon Salzberg, and Surya Das.
+Anagarika Shri Munindra (1915 – October 14, 2003), also called Munindraji by his disciples, was an Indian Vipassanā meditation teacher, who taught many notable meditation teachers including Dipa Ma, Joseph Goldstein, and Sharon Salzberg.
 Anagarika simply means a practicing Buddhist who leads a nomadic life without attachment in order to focus on the Dhamma.

 Early life

 Anagarika was born in Chittagong, British India (what is now Bangladesh) and descended from Buddhists of India forced east by the eleventh century Muslim invasion.

 Buddhist life

 He was an active member of the Maha Bodhi Society whose purpose was the resuscitation of Buddhism in India and the restoration of ancient Buddhist shrines there.
 Munindra was the superintendent of the Mahabodhi Temple at Bodh Gaya from 1953 to 1957, the first Buddhist to hold this position in modern times.
 From 1957 to 1966 he lived in Burma, where he was a close disciple of Mahasi Sayadaw, who authorised him to teach Vipassana meditation.
 While in Burma he also studied the Pāli Canon thoroughly, before returning to India, where he taught Vipassana for many years in Bodh Gaya.
 He was known to be very open-minded and relaxed in the way he taught.
 He would encourage his students to study with other teachers, and investigate other traditions.